National's Amy Adams on Grant Robertson's concept of a Wellbeing Budget

 She said that with the exception of child poverty reduction, in which the Government had established clear and measurable targets, it would be more difficult to assess the quality of spending in health than previous measures such as the average waiting time for cancer treatment, the wait time at emergency departments, and vaccination rates for children.

-Adams has been critical of Robertson's decision to give himself more headroom for possible borrowing $17 billion next term, by lifting the net debt from 20 per cent of GDP to 25 per cent.
+Adams has been critical of Robertson's decision to give himself more headroom for possible borrowing $17 billion next term, by lifting the upper limit for net debt from 20 per cent of GDP to 25 per cent.

 That was his response to slower growth affecting revenue and putting pressure on his spending promises.